Gauge fields induced by curved spacetime: Curved spacetime on a lattice

-When the wavelength is commensurate with the lattice, i.e., when $\omega=2\pi p/q$ with $p,q$ coprimes, the hopping amplitudes are periodic.
-Conversely, when the wavelength is incommensurate, the hopping amplitudes are quasiperiodic.
+When the spatial frequency is commensurate with the lattice, i.e., when $\omega=2\pi p/q$ with $p,q$ coprimes, the hopping amplitudes are periodic.
+Conversely, when the spatial frequency is incommensurate, the hopping amplitudes are quasiperiodic.
 Note that the metric on the lattice $\alpha_n$ diverges for values of the phase $\omega m+\phi=\pm\pi$ on lattice sites where $m+n$ is even.
-The values of the phase where the metric is singular form a set $\{\phi=\pm\pi-\omega m \mod 2\pi, m\in\mathbb{Z}\}\subset[0,2\pi]$.
-In the commensurate case, the cardinality of the set is $q$ or $2q$ depending on whether $q$ is even or odd, i.e., there is a finite number of values ($q$ or $2q$) of the phase $\phi$ where the metric is singular.
-In the incommensurate case, the cardinality of the set is $\aleph_0$, i.e., there is an infinite (and countable) number of values of the phase where the metric is singular.
-Note that, even in cases where the metric is singular, the hopping amplitudes $t_n\propto\sqrt{\alpha_n \alpha_{n+1}}$ remain finite and well-defined.
-Note also that $\alpha_n$ is not, in general, periodic, in contrast with the hopping amplitudes $t_n$ that are always periodic in the commensurate regime or quasiperiodic in the incommensurate regime.
-In particular, one can show that $\alpha_n$ is periodic on the lattice with period $2q$ in the commensurate regime only for $q$ odd\footnote{See Supplemental Material}.
+The values of the phase where the metric diverges form a set $\{\phi=\pm\pi-\omega m \mod 2\pi, m\in\mathbb{Z}\}\subset[0,2\pi]$.
+In the commensurate case, the cardinality of the set is $q$ or $2q$, depending on whether $q$ is even or odd, i.e., there is a finite number of values ($q$ or $2q$) of the phase $\phi$ where the metric diverges.
+In the incommensurate case, the cardinality of the set is $\aleph_0$, i.e., there is an infinite (and countable) number of values of the phase where the metric diverges.
+Note that, even in cases where the metric diverges, the hopping amplitudes $t_n\propto\sqrt{\alpha_n \alpha_{n+1}}$ remain finite and well-defined, since in the limit $\phi\to\pm\pi-\omega m$, the quantity $\alpha_n \alpha_{n+1}$ converges on the whole lattice to a finite positive value or to zero, e.g., $t_m=0$.
+Note also that $\alpha_n$ is not necessarily periodic, in contrast with the hopping amplitudes $t_n$ which are always periodic in the commensurate regime or quasiperiodic in the incommensurate regime.
+In particular, one can show that $\alpha_n$ is periodic on the lattice with period $2q$ in the commensurate regime only for $q$ odd (see proof in Appendix A).
 However, for the sake of simplicity, I refer to the metric as being periodic or quasiperiodic as long as the hopping amplitudes on the lattice are periodic or quasiperiodic.
+For $p=1$, $C=1$, and large values of $q$, corresponding to the limit $\omega\approx0$, I empirically found that, by taking $\phi=0$ in \cref{eq:specialmetric} when $q$ is odd, and $\phi=\pi/q$ when $q$ is even, the metric can be approximated as

+which becomes exact in the limit $q\to\infty$, with the difference between $\alpha_n$ and its approximate value scaling as $\propto 1/q$, as shown in Appendix B. In this limit, the metric $\alpha_n$ is periodic with period equal to $q$, that is, $\alpha_{n+q}=\alpha_n$, regardless of the value of $q$.
+Indeed, the metric is periodic also when $q$ is even (if $\phi=\pi/q$), which is not necessarily the case for even $q$ with arbitrary phases $\phi$ and arbitrary $p$.
+Notice also that in this limit, the metric becomes linear at $n=q/2$, as also revealed in \cref{fig:example}(i).
+Finally, the explicit form of the metric in \cref{eq:specialmetric} for small values of $p,q$ is given in Appendix C.